Last Updated on 8th January 2019 by Sarah and Justin

-- We wanted to see both North and South Islands.
+- We wanted to see both the North Island and the South Island of New Zealand.

 - We rented a car, not a campervan.